-You may be asking yourself, what is a natural pool and how much do they typically cost?
-Natural swimming pools have been popular in the United States since the 1960s and 1970s.
-What began as a hobby project for a group of Austrian scientists has evolved into a new way of life (and swimming).
-Natural swimming pools rely on biological components and plant life to maintain the water healthy rather than chlorine, saltwater, or other chemicals.
+You might be wondering what a natural pool is and how much they usually cost.
+Since the 60s and 70s, natural swimming pools have been popular in the United States.
+What started as a side project for a group of Austrian scientists has become a new way of life (and swimming).
+Natural swimming pools, as opposed to chlorine, saltwater, or other chemicals, rely on biological components and plant life to keep the water healthy.

-As stunning as they may be, there are many pros and cons to natural pools.
-Determining an accurate pricing range for them might be difficult, but not impossible.
-Here’s a breakdown of the cost of your natural swimming pool, along with some rough estimates and a list of the various expenses to anticipate.
+Natural pools, as beautiful as they are, have many advantages and disadvantages.
+It may be difficult, but not impossible, to determine a precise pricing range for them.
+Here is a breakdown of the cost of your natural swimming pool, as well as some rough estimates and a list of the several expenses to expect.

-The expense of a natural swimming pool does not have a one-size-fits-all answer.
-Some homeowners may merely create the essential necessities and spend $50,000, while others may spend more than $100,000 on landscaping.
+The cost of a natural swimming pool is not a one-size-fits-all issue.
+Some homeowners might only spend $50,000 on the necessities, whereas others may spend over $100,000 on landscaping.

-On average, you can expect to pay roughly $100 per square foot for a swimming pool (maybe a little less).
-It may be as little as $50 or $75 per square foot, depending on where you live and the contractor you pick, but that’s a reasonable estimate.
+A swimming pool will cost you around $100 per square foot on average (perhaps a bit less).
+It could be as low as $50 or $75 per square foot, based on where you reside and who you hire, but that’s a reasonable estimate.

-Natural swimming pools come in a variety of sizes, but most contractors will tell you that the bigger the pool, the better.
-Algae problems are common in natural swimming pools, although having more surface area can help.
+You can get natural swimming pools in an array of sizes, but the larger the pool, the better, according to most contractors.
+Algae growth is common in natural pools, but having a larger surface area can help.

-You can anticipate to pay between $70,000 and $80,000 for a natural pool with a swimming size of 30 x 20 feet.
-Keep in mind that size refers to more than just the amount of space available.
-Natural swimming pools can also be of various shapes; in fact, the majority of these pools are circular (rather than rectangular like a chlorine or saltwater pool).
-Calculating the exact footage can be a little more difficult as a result of this.
+A natural pool with a swimming size of 30 x 20 feet will cost between $70,000 and $80,000.
+Remember that size has to do more than just the amount of available space.
+Natural pools can come in any shape; actually, the vast majority of these pools are circular (instead of rectangular such as a saltwater or chlorine pool).
+As a result, calculating the precise footage can be a bit more difficult.

-What’s important to note is that, regardless of size, most homeowners wind up paying at least $70,000 for their natural pool.
-Even if your natural pool isn’t much bigger than a hot tub, you’ll still need to think about plant life, biofilters, and landscape excavation.
+It’s worth noting that, no matter size, the majority of homeowners end up spending at least $70,000 for their natural pool.
+Even if your natural pool is no larger than a hot tub, you’ll need to consider plant life, biofilters, and landscape excavation.

-Various forms of zooplankton are also important plant life that can help keep the water clean.
-You can buy pre-made zooplankton mixtures, but if you want to fortify your new natural pond, you’ll most likely spend $100-$250.
+Zooplankton and other forms of plant life are also essential to plant life that will keep the water clean.
+Pre-made zooplankton mixtures are available, but if you want to reinforce the new natural pond, expect to spend $100 to $250.

-While floating plants like water lilies and microorganisms like zooplankton have a functional purpose, many people buy plants for their aesthetic value.
-Perennial grass, for example, isn’t necessary for the ecology of your pool, but it can provide shade and texture.
+While floating plants such as water lily and microorganisms such as zooplankton serve a functional purpose, many people purchase plants for their aesthetic value.
+Perennial grass, for example, is not required for your pool’s ecology, but it can offer texture and shade.

-Natural swimming pools, contrary to popular belief, do not come with any equipment or upkeep requirements.
-While the upkeep is minimal and these pools do not require the purchase of chemicals, you will require some pool equipment to get them up and running.
+Natural pools, contrary to popular belief, don’t require any equipment or maintenance.
+While the maintenance is minimal and no chemicals are required, you will need some pool equipment to get them in operation.

-Unless you simply want to use your pool for decoration, you should consider purchasing a pool heater.
-The good news is that most natural pools can be heated with a standard pool heater.
-While a tiny natural swimming pool might be able to get by with a $200 heater, if your pool is exceptionally huge, you could end up spending up to $1,000.
+Unless you intend to use your pool solely for decoration, it’s best to think about investing in a pool heater.
+The best thing about a heater is that you can use it to heat most natural pools.
+While a small natural pool may be able to get by with a $200 pool heater, if the pool is extremely large, you may end up spending up to $1,000.

-Pump filters are also used in a huge number of natural swimming pools to clean the water more effectively, especially at the beginning of the season.
-The majority of slow flow pond filters cost between $1,500 and $2,000, not including installation fees.
+Filters are also used in a large number of natural swimming pools to effectively clean the pool water, particularly at the start of the season.
+Most slow flow pond filters range in price from $1,500 to $2,000, not including installation costs.

-The good news is that, in comparison to a typical pool, natural swimming ponds do not necessitate as much frequent upkeep or price.
-Maintaining your pool is rather inexpensive once it is fully installed and running.
-You may need to replace floating plants on a semi-regular basis or add more zooplankton to your pool, but aside from that, there isn’t much else on which you should spend your money.
+The good news is that, when compared to a traditional pool, natural ponds do not require as much regular maintenance or cost.
+Once your pool is fully installed and operational, it is relatively inexpensive to maintain.
+Aside from replacing floating plants on a semi-frequent basis and adding more zooplankton to the pool, there is not much else you need to spend your money on.